josedv82/chatGPT_shinyapp/README.md

 # chatGPT ShinyApp
 A minimal R Shiny App application that enables users to interact with GPT-3.

 It is built upon the [{gptchatteR}](https://github.com/isinaltinkaya/gptchatteR/issues/) package by [Isin Altinkaya](https://github.com/isinaltinkaya).
-For this example I used all the default specifications.
+For this example I used all the default model specifications from the main package functions.

 ---